 In order to do this a light touch process evaluation is envisaged to minimise the burden on participating schools whilst enabling the evaluation team to quantify processes to inform the impact evaluation outcomes and provide explanatory variables for these outcomes.
-This process evaluation will focus primarily on teachers and pupils in the primary outcome subject specialism, with some additional data collected from the Delivery Centres.
+This process evaluation will focus primarily on teachers and pupils in the primary outcome subject specialism (ie. Science), with some additional data collected from the Delivery Centres.

-Monitoring Information - Given that this is an efficacy trial we would anticipate a high level of monitoring and mentoring with schools to be conducted by the developers.
-We will work with Challenge Partners during the additional development phase to ensure that any such monitoring met both evaluation and developer needs eg. training materials, assignments, lesson plans and preand post-course indicators.
-This data can also be used for any sensitivity (implementation) analysis conducted as part of the impact evaluation.
-The protocol will be updated in July 2017 to clarify which monitoring information will be used.
-In addition to the monitoring information a small number of interviews will be conducted with the lead teachers in the Delivery Centres (approximately 4 Delivery Centres) to understand the training model in practice and the implementation of 'EAL in the Mainstream Classroom' in trial schools.
+Monitoring Information - Given that this is an efficacy trial we anticipated a high level of monitoring and mentoring with schools to be conducted by the developers.
+The Evaluation Team worked with the Developers during the additional development phase to ensure that any such monitoring met both evaluation and developer needs and the protocol has been updated accordingly to clarify which monitoring information would be used.
+The following, routinely-collected data, is being shared with the Evaluation Team: attendance at training sessions, post-workshop evaluation forms, preworkshop and between workshop teacher task completion records.
+This data will be used for any sensitivity (implementation) analysis conducted as part of the impact evaluation.
+In addition to the monitoring information a small number of interviews have been conducted with the lead teachers in the Delivery Centres (approximately 4 Delivery Centres) to understand the training model in practice and the implementation of 'EAL in the Mainstream Classroom' in trial schools.
 These interviews and routinely collected data will also include information relating to other forms of support provided to EAL pupils and the level of that support within schools.

-Classroom visits - Classroom visits will be undertaken with a small number of intervention schools (approximately 12, one from each Delivery Hub).
-These will encompass a lesson observation and post-observation teacher discussion in the primary outcome subject.
-These will enable the team to conduct an in-depth analysis of implementation fidelity and the translation of the CPD into the classroom context.
-In addition to implementation pupil confidence and engagement will also be assessed.
+Classroom visits - Classroom visits have been carried out with a small number of intervention schools (approximately 8, one from each Delivery Hub).
+They encompass a lesson observation and post-observation teacher discussion in the primary outcome subject.
+They will help to inform an analysis of implementation fidelity and the translation of the CPD into the classroom context.
+In addition to implementation, pupil confidence and engagement will also be assessed.
 Observation checklists will be used and checked for inter-rater reliability.
 These classroom visits will be developed into case studies to be reported alongside impact findings.

-Teacher survey - An on-line teacher survey will be administered to all intervention and control teachers in the primary subject specialism (ie History) using Qualtrics software (Qualtrics, 2015) both before and after the intervention.
+Teacher survey - An on-line teacher survey is being administered to all intervention and control teachers in the primary subject specialism (ie. Science) using Qualtrics software (Qualtrics, 2015) both before and after the intervention.
 This will provide the evaluation team with a comprehensive picture of the teaching of EAL pupils and school and class context in the trial schools alongside understandings, adaptations and experience of the programme and training (intervention-only schools), any other strategies or programmes used by teacher in the trial, teacher profession knowledge and experience.
 These could be quantified and provide validity to the generalisability or otherwise of the case studies.
-A follow-up survey would be administered at the end of 2019 to assess the longer-term impact of the CPD.
+A further follow-up survey is being administered in May/June, 2019 to assess the longer-term impact of the CPD.